skellis46/slipbox/improvisation and the threshold of the self.md

 Barbara Montero's work makes this question more difficult.
 She challenges the assumption that experts necessarily lose reflective self-awareness while executing complex motor skills [see @montero-2016-thought] and rejects the idea that 'the expert acts intuitively and automatically' [@montero-2013-dancer p.304].
 Skilled automaticity may therefore explain how movement continues with reduced deliberate control, but it cannot be assumed to explain either the disappearance of the organiser or the particular form of awareness Katye and I describe while _being danced_.

-These five alternative framings to make sense of the experience of being danced – absorption, experience without explicit self-awareness, attenuated sense of agency, flow and skilled automaticity – are not mutually exclusive.
-A single session of authentic movement might simultaneously involve absorbed attention, automatised movement, attenuated agency, experience without explicit self-awareness and flow.

 The most economical comparison would treat absorption and flow as broad descriptions of the experience, then combine skilled automaticity, experience without explicit self-awareness and attenuated agency as a possible cognitive account of how *being danced* occurs.
 None of these interpretations alone explains everything Katye and I describe.
 Flow, skilled automaticity and attenuated agency may explain the disappearance of deliberate control without explaining why the body ceased to feel bounded by the skin when it feels as if 'the skin dissolves' (Ellis, 19 May 2026).
 Nondual awareness may therefore be an interpretation of the overall experiential structure rather than a rival causal explanation or mechanism.

 These accounts describe aspects of what Katye and I experienced, but they do not explain how the practice made those experiences possible.
 Authentic movement involves no expectations of _correct_ or _good_ movement, and no outward standard of virtuosity.
 For all intents and purposes, Katye and I appear to do very little while dancing, sometimes nothing at all.
 The practice looks rather simple or everyday even when it feels complex, rich and anything but everyday.
-I maintain that the threshold between _deep sensory dancing_ and _being danced_ is experientially legible, even if the expertise underpinning it is not expressed through complex or virtuosic movement.
 What, then, are we actually practising?
 What is our expertise in this practice?
 And what role does movement play in reorganising how we perceive and respond to experience?

-## The practice
+## The practice: attention and precision weighting

 > If we think that we know something objective about ourselves or the world, then whatever that something is that we think we know, will condition our subsequent enquiry into the nature of experience.